 An introductory, field-based course designed to introduce the student to the basics of birding.
 Lectures emphasize how to identify an unknown bird based on field marks, using characteristic species found in eastern North America.
+Involves field trips for observation.
 Field work will emphasize bird identification using binoculars and a field guide.